CMDCM Poage joined the United States Navy in April of 1989, he went to recruit training at RTC Orlando, Florida.

 CMDCM Poage reported to NMCB ELEVEN in July of 2015.

-His awards include the Meritorious Service Medal, Navy Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (eight awards), the Navy Unit Commendation (three awards), Meritorious Unit Commendation (two awards), Battle "E" ribbon (five awards), the Good Conduct Metal (seven awards), Global War on Terrorism Medal, the Iraqi Campaign Medal, the Afghanistan Campaign Medal, the National Defense Campaign Medal (two awards), the South West Asia medal (two stars, and globe & Anchor), the Humanitarian Medal (two awards), the Sea Service award (eleven awards), the Overseas ribbon (two awards), the NATO medal, the Kuwait Liberation Medal (Saudi Arabia), the Kuwait Liberation Medal (Kuwait), the Expert Rifle medal, and the Expert Pistol Shot medal.
+His awards include the Meritorious Service Medal, Navy Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (eight awards), the Navy Unit Commendation (three awards), Meritorious Unit Commendation (two awards), Battle "E" ribbon (five awards), the Good Conduct Metal (seven awards), Global War on Terrorism Medal, the Iraqi Campaign Medal, the Afghanistan Campaign Medal, the National Defense Campaign Medal (two awards), the South West Asia medal (two stars, and globe & Anchor), the Humanitarian Medal (two awards), the Sea Service award (eleven awards), the Overseas ribbon (two awards), the NATO medal, the Kuwait Liberation Medal (Saudi Arabia), the Kuwait Liberation Medal (Kuwait), the Expert Pistol Shot medal.